ManzoorAhamed/Docker-Compose/README.md

 docker-compose down
 ```

-Use -v if you need to remove the database volume which is used to persist the database:
+Use -v if you need to remove the volumes which is used to persist the database and wordpress storage:

 ```
 docker-compose down -v